 International students must fulfill the following admission requirements:

-Amberton University has been approved by the Texas Education Agency to administer the Veterans' Educational Benefits program.
-The Veterans' Administration requires that each veteran receiving educational benefits be enrolled for courses that lead to a specific educational objective.
+Amberton University has been approved by the Texas Education Agency to administer the Veterans’ Educational Benefits program.
+The Veterans’ Administration requires that each veteran receiving educational benefits be enrolled in courses that lead to a specific educational objective.
 A veteran may not receive benefits for courses that he/she has already received credit, for courses which are in excess of degree requirements, or for courses which do not apply to a degree.
 A customized financial cost worksheet and degree plan will be provided upon request.

 If necessary, Veterans can complete the Free Application for Federal Student Aid here.